team-lunch-app/lunch-app/documentation/api/restaurants.md

 | `Content-Type` | `application/json` |
 | `Status Code`  | `200 OK`           |

-Response body contains a randomly selected *restaurant*.
+Response body contains a list of *restaurants*.

 ### Errors
  - `Status: 404 Not Found` - if no restaurants matching the criteria could be found.
 Response body contains the error message.